Armenian Dances: Background

 Armenian Dances (Part I) was completed in the summer of 1972 and first performed by the University of Illinois Symphonic Band on January 10, 1973, at the College Band Directors National Association Convention in Urbana, Illinois.
 The piece is dedicated to Dr. Harry Begian of Armenian descent and the director of that ensemble.
 It consists of five authentic Armenian folksongs drawn from the vast collection of Gomidas Vartabed originally arranged for solo voice with piano accompaniment or unaccompanied chorus.

 Armenian Dances (Part II) was commissioned by the Armenian General Benevolent Union Alex Manoogian Cultural Fund after the highly successful premiere of Part I and completed in 1977 as a continuation of Part I and was again dedicated to Dr. Harry Begian.
 It was premiered on April 4, 1976, in Urbana, Illinois, by the University of Illinois Symphonic Band with Dr. Begian conducting.
 Part II consists of three movements, each based upon a single Armenian folk song.

-The History of Armenian Traditional dances are an ancient and rich expression of Armenian culture, with roots dating back to pagan times.
-Every region in Armenia historically developed its own unique dance styles, reflecting the local environment, lifestyle, and values.
-Each dance is traditionally performed in a specific taraz (regional costume), designed to match the character of the movement and the symbolism behind it.
-From the heroic Kochari of the highlands to the graceful dances of Vaspurakan, Armenian folk dances serve as a living narrative of the nation's heritage.